bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Domain specific data schemas/Schemas/IfcRailDomain/Types/IfcRailwayPartTypeEnum/Documentation.md

 The spatial structure of a railway is sub-divided into several elements for lateral, vertical and longitudinal decomposition:

-* TRACKSTRUCTURE is for the Track (vertical decomposition)
+* TRACKSTRUCTURE is for the track part of the railway (vertical decomposition)
 * SUPERSTRUCTURE is for the upper part of the railway (vertical decomposition)
 * LINESIDESTRUCTURE is for the lateral part of the railway (lateral decomposition)